Readers Question: How is Japan able to run a national debt of nearly 240% of GDP? (from: List of National debt by Country)

 In the most recent budget deficit, Japanese government borrowing accounted for 7% of GDP.

 Despite the record debt levels, bond yields on Japanese debt are very low.
 Why is Japan able to borrow so much?
 Why have interest rates on Japanese bonds fallen?

 The Japanese private sector (both household and corporate) have a large appetite for buying government bonds.
 This is because domestic savings are relatively high.
 People and firms have spare cash to buy bonds and lend the government money.
-In a country with a very low saving rate, there would be less people willing / able to buy government debt.
+In a country with a very low saving rate, there would be fewer people willing/able to buy government debt.
 One concern that Japan has is that the domestic savings ratio is expected to continue to fall due to demographic changes.
 (See: Japan savings ratio)

-Cost of debt servicing.
 Interest rates and bond yields in Japan are very low.
-(10 year bond yield is 0.5%) Therefore, the interest payments on the debt are relatively low.
+(10-year bond yield is 0.5%) Therefore, the interest payments on the debt are relatively low.
 If interest rates in Japan were to rise, the cost of servicing the national debt would be much higher.
-Still debt interest payments account for a substantial amount of government spending.
-(15% of GDP, according to World Bank)
+Still, debt interest payments account for a substantial amount of government spending.
+(13% of tax revenues, according to World Bank)

 If interest rates rise, the cost of financing the deficit will rise – though if interest rates do rise, this will hopefully be a reflection of an improving economic cycle, leading to higher growth.